-Chicago Attorneys Answer Joint and Sole Custody FAQs
+Chicago Attorneys Answer Joint and Sole Allocation FAQs

-A: Joint and sole custody relate almost solely to decision-making.
-Joint legal custody in Chicago requires that parents work together, make decisions together, and communicate effectively.
-The primary decisions at issue relate to the education, health care and religion of the minor children.
-Whether a parent has sole custody or joint custody will not affect the visitation schedule for the other parent.
+A: Joint and sole allocation usually relate to significant decision-making for the child as opposed to the physical residence of the child.
+Joint legal allocation in Chicago requires that parents work together, make decisions together, and communicate effectively.
+The primary decisions at issue relate to the education, healthcare, extracurricular activities, and religion of any minor children.
+Whether a parent has sole allocation or joint allocation relating to decision-making, it will not affect the parenting time schedule for the other parent.

-A: If parents cannot agree on a custody arrangement, and do not come forward with information indicating otherwise, Illinois court assumes that each parent is fit and acts in the best interest of the child or children.
-It is always best to come to a custody arrangement with your former spouse so as to avoid a potentially unfavorable outcome.
+A: If parents cannot agree on an allocation arrangement, and do not come forward with information indicating otherwise, Illinois courts assume that each parent is fit and acts in the best interest of the child or children.
+It is always best to come to an allocation arrangement with your former spouse so as to avoid a potentially unfavorable outcome.

-A: The court determines what custody arrangement is in the child's best interest (in the absence of a parental agreement) using the following factors:
+A: The court determines what allocation arrangement is in the child's best interest (in the absence of a parental agreement) using the following factors:

 - The wishes of the child's parent or parents;

 - The child's adjustment to his or her home, school, and community;

 - The mental and physical health of everyone involved;